mnot/I-D/rfc5988bis/draft.md

 * Clarified the cardinality of target attributes (generically and for "type").

 * Corrected the default link context for the Link header field, to be dependent upon the identity of the representation (as per RFC7231).

 * Defined a suggested parsing algorithm for the Link header.

 * The value space of target attributes and their definition has been specified.

+* The ABNF has been updated to be compatible with {{RFC7230}}.
+In particular, whitespace is now explicit.

+* Some parameters on the HTTP header field can now appear as a token.

+* Handling of quoted strings is now defined by {{RFC7230}}.

+* The `type` header field parameter now needs to be quoted (as `token` does not allow "/").